 European manufacturers are cutting spending and jobs as global growth weakens.
 China led a slowdown in manufacturing across Asia last month and European economic confidence slumped to the lowest in 2 1/2 years.
 European Central Bank President Mario Draghi said on June 6 that risks to the economic outlook had increased and “a few” Governing Council members had called for an interest rate cut.

-“The latest data clearly show (EUGNEMUQ) that the euro-land economy is in free fall,” Jan Amrit Poser, chief economist at Bank Sarasin in Zurich, said in an e-mailed note before today’s report.
-“If measures to counter this development are not put in hand soon, the euro land will slip into a deep recession (EUGNEMUQ).”
+“The latest data clearly show (EUGNEMUQ:US) that the euro-land economy is in free fall,” Jan Amrit Poser, chief economist at Bank Sarasin in Zurich, said in an e-mailed note before today’s report.
+“If measures to counter this development are not put in hand soon, the euro land will slip into a deep recession (EUGNEMUQ:US).”

 The euro extended gains after the data were released, trading at $1.2527 at 11:17 a.m. in Brussels, up 0.2 percent.

 The statistics office had previously reported a monthly decline of 0.3 percent in March.
 In the 27-nation EU, output fell 0.4 percent in the month and 1.7 percent in the year.

 The single currency has shed 4.9 percent against the dollar over the past three months, reaching a two-year low, after an inconclusive election in Greece raised the specter of a euro breakup as Spain grappled with a deepening banking crisis.

 The euro-region economy will probably shrink 0.1 percent this year before expanding 1 percent in 2013, the ECB said in its latest projections on June 6.
 The bank left its benchmark interest rate at 1 percent, matching a record low.
 It had previously forecast the economy to expand 1.1 percent next year.